Help my environmental impact business get moving by reading below and considering sharing or giving to my campaign. Thank you!

 The windward (windward is the direction from which the wind is coming) side of the ocean was nicknamed by the native as "Garage Sale Beach."
 The native would drive to the beach and pick up reusable washed up items like buoys or buckets.
 Although this seems creative, it was so sad to see firsthand.
 I never know pollution was such an issues in our oceans outside of oil spills that cover the media, nor did I realize how bad floating plastic pollution was.
 All I know is I had to do something.

 A year after I moved back from the Bahamas I started working at Thunder Bay National Marine Sanctuary run by NOAA.
-I am by training a graphic designer and was able to take on a role working on the communications team at the sanctuary.
+I am by training a graphic designer and was able to take on a role working on the communications team at the Sanctuary.
 It was at the TBNMS, surrounded by amazing educators, interns and exhibits that taught me about the effects on plastic pollution and the reality of climate change.
-It was here that I met to strong and brilliant women, Stephanie Gandulla and Meaghan Gass.
+It was there that I met two strong and brilliant women, Stephanie Gandulla and Meaghan Gass.

 Stephanie and Meaghan had started an organization called Plastics FLOAT.
 In addition, within that first year of me started working at NOAA, these women they took on the no plastic challenge.
 They would not using plastic for 1-year.
 Through their challenge, I learned about the issues of single use plastics in our day-to-day lives.
 Every time we went to go out to eat, there was an issue.
 Whether it was from leftover containers to even little plastic cups for dressing, but the one piece of single use plastic that Meaghan had this funny hatred for were plastic straws!
 She just hated them and they sucked!